-- What accomplishment am I most proud of and what was my unique contribution to it?
+- What accomplishments am I most proud of and what was my unique contribution to them?

 - What is my most recent professional setback and what role did I play in causing it?
-What did I learn from that?
+What did I learn from that experience?

-Our goal is not to inspect your flaws and weaknesses – we all have them – but to find out what you do about them.
+Our goal is not to inspect your flaws and weaknesses (we all have them), but to find out what you do to overcome them.